ownyourbusinessdata/snowplow-google-analytics-enrich-lambda/README.md

 ```

 You have to change __endpoint__ to created cloudfront domain name and add code on pages you wanted to track with snowplow.

+# How it works

+All data requested from Google Tag Manager compiles in GET request.
+Pixel tracker run that request to cloudfront distribution.
+Request string logs with cloudfront.

+Log file puts into __lt-logs__ bucket.
+Lambda function start to porocess new data, enrich it according [Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters) and put enriched data in Converted folder.